 John served in the Texas Army National Guard as 1st Lieutenant from 1969 to 1975.
 He was an honor graduate of the USAR Basic Course and is Airborne qualified.

-Sworn in during the 82nd Legislature on December 23, 2011, John was appointed to the House Committee on Higher Education and the House Committee on Land and Resource Management.
-His current committee assignments are the House Committee on Appropriations, the House Committee on Higher Education and the House Committee on House Administration.
-He is a member of the Aggie Delegation, Eagle Ford Shale, Farm-to-Table, Freshmen Delegation, General Aviation, Military Communities, Republican, Sportsman´s, TEX-21, Texas Manufacturers, Texas Veterans, and Legislative Tourism Caucuses.
-He is also a member of the Texas Water Smart Coalition.last updated on 02/15/2013
+John was sworn in as the State Representative for District 14 on December 23, 2011.
+His current committee assignments are the Committee on House Administration, the Committee on Higher Education, and the Committee on Appropriations, where he serves on the Sub-Committee on Budget Transparency and Reform and as Vice Chair of the Sub-Committee on Articles VI, VII, and VIII.
+He is a member of the Aggie Delegation, Eagle Ford Shale, Farm-to-Table, Freshmen Delegation, General Aviation, Military Communities, Republican, Sportsman's, TEX-21, Texas Manufacturers, Texas Veterans, and Legislative Tourism Caucuses.
+He is also a member of the Texas Water Smart Coalition.last updated on 10/31/2013